In order to send agreements to your prospects for E-Signature, you will need to upload your PDF form into the CRM and map it to the lead.

 - Fields completed by one signer are not editable by the next signer.

 - The additional signer emails can be mapped to a lead field.
-The primary signer email does not have to be mapped since it will always default to the primary lead email field.
+The primary signer email does not have to be mapped since it will always default to the primary lead email field (the email special).

 - In addition to the special fields listed above, you may also use additional fields that are supported by Adobe.
 More info: Adobe Sign Text Tag Guide